medic/cht-docs/content/en/apps/guides/hosting/monitoring/integration.md

 While this is a specific example for cAdvisor, these same steps will be taken to extend Watchdog for other metrics:

-1. CHT server: Create both cAdvisor and Caddy Docker Compose files
+1. CHT Watchdog: Adding a new scrape config
-3. CHT server: Start the Caddy and a cAdvisor containers along with the CHT Core
+2. CHT Watchdog: Restart the Prometheus and Grafana server to include the new scrape config mounts
-2. Watchdog server: Adding a new scrape config
+3. CHT Core: Create both cAdvisor and Caddy Docker Compose files
-4. Watchdog server: Restart the Prometheus and Grafana server to include the new scrape config mounts
+4. CHT Core: Start the Caddy and a cAdvisor containers along with the CHT Core
-5. Watchdog server: Importing an exising cAdvisor dashboard from `grafana.com`
+5. CHT Watchdog: Importing an exising cAdvisor dashboard from `grafana.com`

 After completing these steps, we now have Docker metrics we can alert on.
 Read on below on how to set this up!